pdxparrot/assets/SETUP.md

     * https://learn.unity.com/project/2d-game-kit
 * Show a progress bar when initializing a project
 * Add a button to the project settings window to run initialization
-* Missing a few packages we should be adding
-  * Asset Bundle Browser
+* Use the settings manager package
-  * Android Logcat
+* Use addressables
-  * HD/Lightweight Render Pipeline (optional - whichever best fits the project)
-  * Burst/Entities/DOTs stuff (if using ECS)
-* Add Keijiro Kino
-  * **TODO:** This currently isn't possible until 2019.3 is out (the installation process has completely changed)
-  * Add "jp.keijiro.kino.post-processing": "https://github.com/keijiro/kino.git#upm" to package manifest.json dependencies
-    * This has changed to a scoped registry? will have to investigate how to actually do this
+* Add feature selection for things like 2D vs 3D, XR, Mobile, ECS, etc
+  * This would add and remove the required package bundles as necessary
+* Add features for ENABLE_VR and ENABLE_GVR and ENABLE_SERVER_SPECTATOR and USE_NAVMESH
 * Need to create InputSystem settings asset
 * Need to import TextMesh Pro Essentials
-* Use Mirror for networking
+* Use Mirror for networking unless Unity's high level update comes out first
-* Add features for ENABLE_VR and ENABLE_GVR and ENABLE_SERVER_SPECTATOR and USE_NAVMESH
 * Create Data/Animation/empty.controller Animation Controller in project setup
 * Create Data/Audio/main.mixer Mixer in project setup
 * Add button-click.mp3 and button-hover.mp3 to the common GitHub and download them to Data/Audio/UI
 * Create the EventSystem prefab at project setup ?

+# Engine Update

+* **TODO:** Copy the last game jam's core code back to the common GitHub repo
+  * **TODO:** Would all of this make more sense as forks of a common engine base repo?

 # Project Creation